inspec/inspec/docs-chef-io/content/inspec/matchers.md

 The `cmp` matcher compares values in the following ways:

-- `cmp` can compares strings to numbers
+- `cmp` can compare strings to numbers

 ```ruby
 describe sshd_config do